project-rig/rig/README.rst

   * ``rig-info``: No-nonsense command line utility to get high-level information about a SpiNNaker system, e.g. "what is it running, is it on fire?".
+  * ``rig-discover``: No-nonsense command line utility for discovering the IP of connected, unbooted SpiNNaker boards.

 Python Version Support
 ----------------------